z-shell/zi/docs/README.md

 ## Acknowledgements

 The [**Z-Shell**](https://github.com/z-shell) was created to recover the `zdharma` organization project which was deleted by the owner.
 We don't want to depend on an unreliable source.
-For this reason started maintaining all tools, everyone interested is welcome join.
+For this reason started maintaining all tools, everyone interested are welcome join.
 [**ZI**](https://github.com/z-shell/zi), formerly known as zplugin, zinit, is an open source community project released under the [MIT License](../LICENSE).

 ### Authors & contributors